General

 Functional Programming

 Functional programming builds software by composing pure functions, avoiding shared state, mutable data, and side effects.
 It is declarative rather than imperative, and application state flows through pure functions.
-Reference: Fundamentals of functional programming with React - LogRocket Blog.

 OOP (Object-oriented programming)